agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 > story seems to be far from over.

-Rule #1:  `SIYH` and `What does it mean for the initial questions asked`.
+Rule #1: `SIYH` and `What does it mean for the initial questions asked` are the main points discussed here.
 An STM talks mainly about `SIYH`.

 Rule #2: I have not delivered even one example, for `the SIYH` whereas an STM has delivered examples.
-It does appear for me that I just delivered examples in the previous paragraph.
+It seems like I just delivered examples in the previous paragraph about this.
 But when I am reading it, it still feels like I need a solid example here.
-Either I re-write to accommodate the examples here or I re-write the paragraphs to feel like it is not repetitive.
+Either I should re-write to accommodate the examples here or I should re-write the paragraphs to feel like it is not repetitive.
+But I didn't so, Strike!

 1-0 for an STM

-Rule #5: I like how an STM contrasts the Should do solution with the Will do solution.
-You should perform the Solution in the Box and you Will perform only if it is in accordance with the SIYH.
+Rule #5: I like how an STM contrasts the *'Should do'* solution with the *'Will do'* solution.
+You *SHOULD* perform the Solution in the Box and you *WILL* perform it only if it is in accordance with the SIYH.
 I missed this part here.

 1-0 for an STM

 Total: 2-0 for an STM!

+---

-**Part 6**
+**Part VI**

 STM: